-My First Taste of Salted Plum, that I’ll remember though out my life.
+My First Taste of Salted Plum that I’ll remember though out my life.

 Salty pickles are very popular in Japan.
-By far the saltiest I’ve tried are the pickled plums called umeboshi.
+By far, the saltiest I’ve tried are the pickled plums called umeboshi.

-Breakfast was eaten oriyoki (traditional foods, means ” that which contains just enough”) in a formal style, with the food passed down the middle of the table.
-I had just arrived and was starving, so after eating a big bowl of rice gruel, I was happy and excited to see a bowl of what appeared to a soften purple or rather pink candied fruits heading my way.
+Breakfast was eaten Noriyuki (traditional foods, which means ” that which contains just enough”) in a formal style, with the food passed down the middle of the table.
+I had just arrived and was starving, so after eating a big bowl of rice gruel, I was happy and excited to see a bowl of what appeared to soften purple or rather pink candied fruits heading my way.